routingbyexample/routingbyexample.github.io/_posts/2015-11-21-an-introduction-to-component-router.md

 - how to load Component Router in your Angular application
 - how to use `router-outlet` to tell the router where to insert content
+- how to use `router-link` to activate routes
-- how to map routes to Angular components
+- how to map routes to Angular components using the `@RouteConfig` decorator

 The code in this example is written using: